+Statement The first executable token of a statement that

+Statement tells BASIC to

+interpret the tokens that follow in a

+particular way.

-Statement A complete "sentence" of tokens that causes BASIC to perform some meaningful task.
-In LIST form, statements are separated by colons.
+Line A complete "sentence" of tokens that causes

+BASIC to perform

+some meaningful task.
+In LIST form,

+statements are separated by

+colons.

-Line One or more statements preceded either by a line number in the range of 0 to 32767 or an immediate mode line with no number.
+Command One or more statements preceded either by a

+line number in the

+range of 0 to 32767 or an immediate mode

-Command The first executable token of a statement that tells BASIC to interpret the tokens that follow in a particular way.
+line with no number.

-Variable A token that is an indirect pointer to its actual value; thus the value can be changed without changing the token.
+Variable A token that is an indirect pointer to its

+actual value;

+can be changed without changing the token.

-Constant A 6-byte BCD value preceeded by a special token.
-This value remains unchanged throughout program execution.
+Constant A 6-byte BCD value preceeded by a special

+token.
+This value

+remains unchanged throughout program

+execution.

-Operator Any one of 46 tokens that in some way move or modify the values that follow them.
+Operator Any one of 46 tokens that in some way

+move or modify the values that follow them.

-Function A token that when executed returns a value to the program.
+Function A token that when executed returns a value

+to the program.

 EOL End of Line.
-A character with the value 9B hex.
+A character with the value 9B

+hex.

 BCD Binary code decimal.
-A number that uses the 6502 decimal mode.
+A number that uses the

+6502 decimal mode.